 “I’ll have the Omelette Maison to start and the Sangue de Boeuf a la Milanaise for my lunch,” he said.

 “Very good, thank you, sir,” said the waiter.

 Dr. Robert Baird was at the Quo Vadis restaurant, on the ground floor of the Leonori Building at East 63rdStreet off Madison Avenue, having a late lunch alone in a quiet corner.
 His office was on the corner of East 66thand Park Avenue, in a 12-story building across the street from the Park Avenue Armory.
 He practiced his craft on the 5thfloor.
-It was a ten-minute walk from his office to the restaurant.
+It was a ten-minute stroll from his office to the restaurant.
 He always walked, rain or shine.

 The Quo Vadis was opulent, heavy with columns and red velvet, Italian mosiacs in the entry, and the two restaurateurs, Gino Robusti and Bruno Caravaggi, paraded the dining room at night in tuxedos.
 Grace Kelly, Frank Sinatra, and Nat King Cole ate there.
 Frank Sinatra was one of the few diners not required to wear a tie during dinner.
 Nevertheless, he always wore a tie.

 The psychiatrist was hungry.
 He almost felt famished.
 He finished his omelet and ordered another martini.
 He knew the groundskeeper was falling apart, but there was only so much he could do.
 The problem was the time it was taking.
 It was taking too long getting to D-Day.
 The young man’s headaches had been getting worse.
 There was less than a week to go, but he was concerned.